Call a doctor immediately if you have rheumatoid arthritis and experience these symptoms

-People with rheumatoid arthritis can develop certain symptoms that are really warning signs of something occurring in their bodies that is not what the doctor expects to happen.
+People with rheumatoid arthritis can develop certain symptoms that are warning signs of something occurring in their bodies that is not what the doctor expects to happen.
 These are signs that can also sometimes represent a significant danger.
 These "rheumatoid warning signs" are reasons to call the doctor so that they can be interpreted in light of the patient's overall condition.
-When the doctor who is aware of your condition hears of these symptoms, he/she can determine whether or not they are serious and if any action should be taken immediately or in the near future.
+When the doctor who is aware of your condition hears of these symptoms, he/she can determine whether or not they are serious and if any action should be taken immediately or shortly.

 Here are some warning signs that I like my patients to call me about.

 Worsening of joint symptoms

 This includes more pain, more swelling, additional joint involvement, redness, stiffness, or limitation of function.
 The doctor will determine whether or not these are significant, not the patient.
 Sometimes, patients have just begun medication and some minor increase in joint problems might be occurring while the medication is taking effect.
 However, worsening symptoms can also mean that the medications are not working and that they require adjustments in dosing or a change in the medications.

 One major purpose of seeing a doctor is to get better.
 The doctor knows this.
 If a patient with rheumatoid arthritis has seen the doctor and is started on a treatment program and is not showing improvement but is worsening, notification of the doctor is appropriate.
 After starting a new treatment program, it sometimes takes time for the medications, physical therapy, etc., to control the inflammation.
 It is up to the doctor to decide if things are on course.